Flint Community Schools: History

 In December 2012, Lawrence Watkins Jr. was selected to serve as the Districts Interim Superintendent.
-Watkins was a longtime Flint School District employee.
-He graduated from Flint Central High School in 1971 and then graduated from Hillsdale College on a football scholarship in 1975.
-He's worked for the district, in some capacity, "since I was 14 years of age," he has said.
-He was a locker room attendant in high school.
-After college, Watkins became varsity wrestling coach at Central High.
-In 1986, he became staff assistant for the district's office of pupil personnel services.
-He held several other positions in the administration office before retiring as director of pupil personnel services in 2012.
-He also served as director of school safety and security.
-Larry Watkins helped the Flint School District usher in a comprehensive educational plan, negotiate concessions from bargaining units and collaborate with community organizations to bring back the community education model that put Flint schools on the map.
+Larry Watkins helped the Flint School District usher in a comprehensive educational plan, negotiate concessions from bargaining units and collaborate with community organizations to bring back the community education model.
 At the same time, Watkins saw Flint schools' deficit grow from $4 million to $21.9 million in a little over two years, thousands of students leave the district and numerous school buildings closed.
 On April 8, 2015, Mr. Watkins announced his retirement.

-In August 2018, The Flint Community Schools selected Derrick Lopez, JD as its new Superintendent.
+In August 2018, Flint Community Schools selected Derrick Lopez, JD as its new Superintendent.
 One of his first acts was to secure funding from the Elon Musk Foundation in the amount of $480,350 to replace each water fountain in all of the Flint Community Schools with new water stations and two filtration systems: carbon filtration to remove the lead and ultraviolet filtration to remove other chemicals and soluble particulates.

-In June 2020, Anita Steward took over the helm at Flint Community Schools.
-Mrs. Stewart is a product of Flint schools.
-Before becoming the superintendent, Mrs. Steward was the Assistant Superintendent.
-She has also been a building principal and elementary teacher in the district.